AI-Commandos/RAGMeUp/report.md

                ```
      - `self.hyde_embeddings.embed_query(query, return_text=True)`
 - `requirements.txt` -> for making the system work in Paperspace

+### Limitations
+- We see that the hyde uses 3 documents in the final prompt, but the no_hyde solution uses 10 documents.
+We cannot find the reason behind this bug.
+However, in the no_hyde response, there are only 3 documents with provenance, so it in the no_hyde it might be added accidentally.
+This is a limitation that we couldn't find the reason behind, as we couldn't grasp how the functionality works of Langchain.

 ### How we were able to run server.py in paperspace
 1. Create virtual environment with python version 3.10.12